Assassin010/Triggering-Lambda-function-from-SQS-S3/README.md

 To check if the code works

-1. Navigate to the SQS queue, click on the SEND AND RECEIVE MESSAGES button on the top right side.
+1. On AWS Console navigate to the SQS queue, click on the SEND AND RECEIVE MESSAGES button on the top right side.
 2. Under Send message:
 •	Message body : Enter {"Name" : "Paul", "Course" : "Amazon Web Services", "Cost" : "$20"}
 3. Now click on the SEND MESSAGE button.